[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Though but twenty-three years old he was selected, Aug.
 1, 1846, for the position of Major in Stevenson's New York regiment of young picked volunteers destined for the defense of California, and, after the Mexican War, to become pioneer settlers of that golden territory.
 Obtaining p164 a two years' leave of absence to accept this responsible office, he set out in September, 1846, in command of one third of his regiment, in the transport "Loo Choo," on the voyage around Cape Horn.
 After a stormy passage of six months, enlivened en route at Rio Janeiro by imperial hospitalities, Hardie arrived at San Francisco, of which he became the Military Commandant.
 He remained on the Pacific coast till the spring of 1849, performing his various and difficult civil and military duties.
 He had been promoted meanwhile Second Lieutenant, Third Artillery, May 28, 1846, and First Lieutenant, Mar.
 3, 1847.

 After the war, Hardie returned to the Atlantic coast, serving at Ft.
 Trumbull and then at Jefferson Barracks, where he was appointed, Nov.
 1, 1851, Adjutant of his regiment, with which he was about embarking on the ill-fated steamer "San Francisco," in the subsequent wreck of which so many of the Third Artillery perished.a Fortunately perhaps for him, he was prevented from going by his selection as Aide-de‑Camp to Major-General Wool, Dec.
 7, 1853, whom he shortly after accompanied to California, remaining on his Staff while in command of the Pacific Department, till May 3, 1855, when he resumed the Adjutancy of his regiment, which position he held till promoted a Captain, Oct.
 5, 1857.
-After a year's service at San Bernardino he joined Colonel Indicates a West Point graduate and gives his Class.George Wright's expedition against the Spokane Indians in Washington Territory.
-These savages, after their surprise and massacre of Colonel Indicates a West Point graduate and gives his Class.Steptoe's command, had become insolent, defiant, and hostile.
+After a year's service at San Bernardino he joined Colonel Indicates a West Point graduate, Class of 1822: a link to his biographical entry in Cullum's Register.George Wright's expedition against the Spokane Indians in Washington Territory.
+These savages, after their surprise and massacre of Colonel Indicates a West Point graduate, Class of 1837: a link to his biographical entry in Cullum's Register.Steptoe's command, had become insolent, defiant, and hostile.
 In the Combat on Spokane Plain, which occurred Sep.
 5, 1858, Hardie bore a conspicuous part.
 Upon the return of the expedition he was stationed at various Pacific Posts till July 5, 1860, from which time till May 2, 1861, he was the Acting Assistant Adjutant-General of the Department of Oregon.

 Upon the increase of the Army consequent upon the outbreak of the Rebellion, Hardie was transferred, Mar.
 14, 1861, to the new Fifth Artillery; and from Sep.
 28, 1861, to Mar.
 14, 1864, was an Additional Aide-de‑Camp with the rank of Lieut.‑Colonel.
 Throughout the Peninsular, Maryland, and Rappahannock Campaigns he performed the laborious duties of Acting Assistant Adjutant-General of the Army of the Potomac, and was actively engaged in the Battle of Fredericksburg, Dec.
 13, 1862.